blcts/microservice-php/README.md

 $ boot2docker ip
 ```

-Note: The RabbitMQ part currently works only when the code is ran locally.
+Note: The RabbitMQ part currently works only when the code is ran locally using the composer.json file.
 The connection to the RabbitMQ container is hard-coded on lines 45 and 65 of index.php.